Heart attack resulted in Ansari’s death: Autopsy

 According to the Ansari family, the former Uttar Pradesh legislator will be buried at the family cemetery at Mohammadabad’s Kali Bagh in Ghazipur.
 Heavy security arrangements have been put in place around Ansari’s residence and the cemetery.

-Station house officer (SHO) of Mohammadabad police station, Pawan Kumar Upadhyay, said Ansari’s family members have said that if the body reaches Ghazipur by 10pm, then the burial will be held on Friday itself, else it will be held on Saturday morning.
+Station house officer (SHO) of the Mohammadabad police station Pawan Kumar Upadhyay said that Ansari’s family members have said that if the body reaches Ghazipur by 10 pm, then the burial will be held on Friday itself, else it will be held on Saturday morning.

-Ansari, once among Uttar Pradesh’s most dreaded gang leaders who represented Mau assembly seat between 1997 and 2022, was brought to Rani Durgawati Medical College from Banda prison for a second time in a week shortly before he was declared dead on Thursday.
+Ansari, once among Uttar Pradesh’s most dreaded gang leaders who represented the Mau assembly seat between 1997 and 2022, was brought to the Rani Durgawati Medical College from the Banda prison for a second time in a week shortly before he was declared dead.
 He was admitted for 14 hours on Tuesday after he complained of abdominal pain.

 “At approximately 8.25pm, Ansari was brought to the emergency wing in an unconscious state after having complained of vomiting.
 A team of nine doctors gave urgent medical attention to the patient, but despite efforts, he died of a cardiac arrest,” said a bulletin issued by the hospital.